mdhsieh/particle-analysis/MaskRCNN/README.md

 ### Run on HPC
 ##### To run on SJSU HPC after logging in
+First `git clone` this repository and download the trained weights into HPC.
 ```
 # create a virtual environment and activate
 module load python3/3.7.0 cuda/10.0